eliduke/eliduke.github.io/_posts/2022-08-05-i-am-going-back-to-antarctica.md

 But I knew I had to take a break from it eventually.
 I saw too many folks down there do 10 or 15 or sometimes 30 seasons *in a row*, and some of them got very jaded.
 I wasn't going to let that happen to me, I was determined to keep this Antarctic love-affair going, so I needed to step away for a while before it went too far.
 I'm all about space.

 So, in 2013, I decided it was time to take a break and properly planted myself in Portland.
-I started playing music with some old friends, I bought a house with another one (who I also met in Antarctica), I started roller skating, I reconnected with friends and family that I hadn't seen enough of over the last 6 years, and I focused on a new career as a web developer.
+I started playing music with some old friends, I bought a house with another one (who I also met in Antarctica), I started roller skating and rock climbing, I reconnected with friends and family that I hadn't seen enough of over the last 6 years, and I focused on a new career as a web developer.

 It was glorious!

 I was so glad that I made that move and pushed myself to learn and grow in that way, but I always had a feeling that I would return to the ice again someday.
 I don't remember exactly when this happened, but a few years later I came up with the idea to go back again after ten years away.
 My last season was 2012-2013 and all of a sudden it's 2022, so it's time to go back!
-This time around I will be a Carpenter Apprentice and I should be departing the first week of October.
+This time around I will be a Carpenter Apprentice and I will be departing on October 13th.
 I am so very excited about it!

 Oh, and thanks for making it this far!
 You will now be rewarded with: